 - For support and information, call CARE and talk confidentially by phone or in person.

 Students with concerns can speak to a counselor with CARE, contact 910-962-CARE.

-To talk to Adam Hall, the Interpersonal Violence Prevention Coordinator you may either call 910-962-7004 or e-mail at firstname.lastname@example.org
+To talk to Adam Hall, the Assistant Director for Violence Prevention, you may either call 910-962-7004 or e-mail at firstname.lastname@example.org